Thursday, August 28, 2025

 or let three fingers coil

-to kill time around midnight?
+to kill time round midnight?

-Logicians still aim to prove
+Logicians once aimed to prove

-that death can form
+that death could form

 any number of fugues